 - Out with the Outdated – Replace old and worn out wall hangings with fresh artwork to add a dose of creativity to your space.
 If you do not want to spend on purchasing paintings and other artwork that’s available on the market, create your own artwork or look for artwork in your home and place it in your writing corner.

 You can even create a collage of your memorable family pictures or frame your child’s latest sketch and hang it at your preferred spot on the wall.

-- Colour Therapy – Paint the walls in a pleasant color that makes you feel good and inspires you to work.
-You might want to read a bit about effects of different colours on our mood and personality.
+- Colour Therapy – Paint the walls in a pleasant colour that makes you feel good and inspires you to work.
+You might want to read a bit about the effects of different colours on our mood and personality.

-- Motivation Galore – Write your all-time favourite quotes on colored chart papers and put them up on the walls around you to surround yourself with motivating thoughts.
+- Motivation Galore – Write your all-time favourite quotes on coloured chart papers and put them up on the walls around you to surround yourself with motivating thoughts.

 Remember, there is no right or wrong way to customize your writing desk.
 Whatever motivates you to write is a good addition to your space.